|Status:||Placed on Care and Maintenace January 2015|

 8.0 million pounds Copper per annum

 Late in 2003 as metals prices began to improve Revett made the decision to go back into production.
 Hiring and rehabilitation commenced in May 2004 with first concentrate being produced in December 2004.
 Since resuming production in late 2004, the Troy Mine has produced 8.4M ounces of silver and 69.5M pounds of copper.
-Based on the current mine plan with mining averaging 30 to 40 foot thick and production coming primarily from the topslice, mill throughput is anticipated to average 4,000 tpd for 2012.
+In December 2012, the Company suspended operations due to unstable ground conditions.
+Revett recently initiated an orderly wind down of operations to place the Troy Mine on Care and Maintenace with hopes to resume production when silver and copper prices improve.